Updated March 21, 2023

 by Elisabeth Robson and Eric Freeman.
 Head First HTML and CSS gives you everything you need to start from scratch and code your own unique web pages.
 The book begins by mapping out the entire process of web page development for novices.
 It starts with the basics of HTML and CSS such as how to use text and graphics to produce a simple web page.
 Then the book moves on to more advanced topics that will take your skills to the next level.

-By the end of the book, you’ll understand how to style your web pages with CSS and how to use CSS to control the layout of your site.
+By the end of the best book for css beginners, you’ll understand how to style your web pages with CSS and how to use CSS to control the layout of your site.
 You’ll also learn advanced techniques for working with graphics and multimedia in your web pages.
 This book is perfect for novice web designers who want to learn how to build their own web pages.
 It’s also a great resource for people who want to find out more about CSS.
 The book is packed with fun, hands-on exercises.

 CSS Pocket Reference: Visual Presentation for the Web